9769 Praia da Vitoria

 For more information contact the Housing Office at 011-351-295-57-3507; DSN: 314-535-3507.

 Dorms/Unaccompanied Housing: All dorms are managed by the Central Dormitory Management Office.
 Their inventory consists of 2 Dormitory 2+2 style rooms.
 The rooms are available to personnel arriving on unaccompanied orders.
 The requirements for residing in the dorms are subject to change based on the occupancy levels.
 All authorized personnel will be provided with Government Furniture support.

-DINING FACILITIES "CHOW HALLS" - There are no military dining facilities at Lajes.
+DINING FACILITIES "CHOW HALLS" - There are no military dining facilities at Lajes so all personnel must provide their own cooking and eating utensils.
 The Ocean View is the 24-hour feeding facility, serving hamburgers, chicken, pizza, ice cream, etc.

 Your Lajes Airman & Family Readiness Center (A&FRC) serves as a focal point for personal readiness and provides core functions such as information and referral, counseling and follow-up; coordination and consultation with other base and civilian agencies to strengthen base policies and programs; assistance for base leadership to meet personal and family needs; and life education and skills programs.
 It is professionally staffed to provide numerous programs and services.
 For more information please visit the Lajes Field Support Squadron Airman & Family Readiness webpage.